 Undue hardship circumstances include:

-- unusually high costs related to access visits with the child
+unusually high costs related to parenting time with the child

 This comparison is the second part of the undue hardship test.
 Once you have shown that you have at least one undue hardship circumstance, you must then show that the standard of living for your household is lower than that of the other parent’s household.